1963–64 South-West Indian Ocean cyclone season

 The 1963–64 South-West Indian Ocean cyclone season was an average cyclone season.

 Systems

 Tropical Cyclone Amanda

 Amanda existed from December 1 to December 14.

 Moderate Tropical Storm Betty

-Better existed from December 23 to December 28.
+Betty existed from December 23 to December 28.

 Severe Tropical Storm Christine

 Christine existed from January 9 to January 16.

 Tropical Cyclone Danielle

 Danielle existed from January 15 to January 23.
 On January 20, Danielle crossed between Réunion and Mauritius, producing wind gusts of 219 km/h in the latter island.
 Over three days, the storm dropped heavy rainfall, reaching 795 mm.

 Moderate Tropical Storm Eileen

 Eileen existed from January 29 to February 10.

 Tropical Disturbance Frances

 Frances existed from February 19 to February 23.

 Intense Tropical Cyclone Giselle

 Giselle existed from February 22 to March 4.

 On February 28, Giselle passed just northwest of Réunion, producing wind gusts of 180 km/h.
 Four days' of rainfall, reaching 2708 mm at Belouve, caused heavy flooding damage.